kerguler/PopJSON/docs/tutorial.md

 # PopJSON

-We propose a JSON representation of dynamically-structured matrix population models, which can accommodate multiple processes, such as survival, development, and egg laying.
-At present, PopJSON deals only with the `sPop` models of Erguler et al. \[<a href="https://f1000research.com/articles/7-1220/v3" target="_blank" rel="noreferrer">sPop</a>, <a href="https://www.nature.com/articles/s41598-022-15806-2" target="_blank" rel="noreferrer">sPop2</a>, <a href="https://github.com/kerguler/Population" target="_blank" rel="noreferrer">Population</a>\], but soon, and with your help, it will expand to cover more.
+We propose a JSON representation for dynamically-structured multi-process matrix population models.
+PopJSON, as we call it, deals with the `sPop` models of Erguler et al. \[<a href="https://f1000research.com/articles/7-1220/v3" target="_blank" rel="noreferrer">sPop</a>, <a href="https://www.nature.com/articles/s41598-022-15806-2" target="_blank" rel="noreferrer">sPop2</a>, <a href="https://github.com/kerguler/Population" target="_blank" rel="noreferrer">Population</a>\], for the time being, but soon, and with your help, it will cover more.

-The parser takes a JSON string, or a file, and converts it to its raw ANSI C equivalent.
-You'll then need to compile this in your system and run using the <a href="https://github.com/kerguler/Population" target="_blank" rel="noreferrer">Population</a> package.
-The package includes a wrapper for `Python`, and soon, will have another one for `R`.
+Here, we describe a PopJSON parser, which takes a JSON string, or a file, and converts it to its raw ANSI C equivalent.
+You'll then need to compile this code in your system and run it using the <a href="https://github.com/kerguler/Population" target="_blank" rel="noreferrer">Population</a> package.
+In this repository, we included a <a href="../population.py" target="_blank" rel="noreferrer">wrapper</a> to read and simulate the translated models in `Python`.
+Soon, we will write another one for `R`.

-We are working on developing the <a href="https://VEClim.com" target="_blank" rel="noreferrer">VEClim</a> API to take PopJSON requests and run simulations.
-But this shall be used to preview models.
-We will not reproduce the functionality of advanced analysis tools.
+In parallel, we are working on developing the <a href="https://VEClim.com" target="_blank" rel="noreferrer">VEClim</a> API to take PopJSON requests and run simulations.
+But this shall take some time to complete.

-# How to use
+# Instructions

+PopJSON is a standard JavaScript Object Notation (JSON) ornamented with custom tags to describe the essentials of a model.
+Overall, we use the curly brackets \{\} to group related tags and square brackets \[\] to define processess with a strict order.
+We hope all will be clearer as you read along.

+Please note that we used <a href="./plot.py" target="_blank" rel="noreferrer">this</a> script to simulate and plot all the examples on this page.

 ## Model definition

 We first define a model by using the **model** tag.
 Here, the key tags are **type** and **parameters**.
-In this version of PopJSON, we covered the **Population** model only, but we are also working on including more canonical **ODE**, **DDE**, etc. models.
+In this version of PopJSON, we covered the **Population** model, but we are working on including more canonical ODE, DDE, etc. models.

-The model can be either deterministic or stochastic, which is determined using the boolean tag **deterministic**.
+The dynamics can either be deterministic or stochastic, which is determined using the boolean tag **deterministic**.
 If needed, we can set the precision of the accumulative process indicator (this is specific to the Population package) with the **istep** tag.
 This effectively limits the maximum number of pseudo-stage classes.

-Before following the steps below, we recommend having a look at the <a href="https://github.com/kerguler/Population" target="_blank" rel="noreferrer">Population</a> package description.
+Before following the steps below, we recommend having a look at the <a href="https://kerguler.github.io/Population/" target="_blank" rel="noreferrer">Population</a> package description.

-The **deterministic** option will declare the model as either deterministic or stochastic.
-To set the precision of the accumulative process indicator, **istep** is used.
-This effectively limits the maximum number of pseudo-stage classes.

 ```json
 {